sevmorris/macback-m1/README.md

 <details>
   <summary>Partial list of aliases</summary>

-- List all & sort by modification date with most recent first and directories first lm
+`lm` - List all & sort by modification date with most recent first and directories first

 - List only visible files & folders ll